-Basis for qualified auditor's opinion
+Basis for Qualified opinion

-Fundraising revenue is a significant source of revenue for the National Heart Foundation of Australia (Western Australia Division).
-The National Heart Foundation of Australia (Western Australian Division), has determined that it is impracticable to establish controls over the collection of fundraising revenue prior to entry into its financial records.
-Accordingly, as the evidence available to us regarding fundraising revenue from this source was limited, our audit procedures with respect to fundraising revenue had to be restricted to the amounts recorded in the financial records.
-We therefore are unable to express an opinion whether the fundraising revenue of the National Heart Foundation of Australia (Western Australian Division) reported in the accompanying financial report is complete.
+Charitable fundraising is a significant source of fundraising revenue for the National Heart Foundation of Australia.
+The Foundation has determined that it is impracticable to establish controls over the collection of charitable fundraising revenue, mainly comprising of cash donations, prior to entry into its financial records.
+Accordingly, as the evidence available to us regarding fundraising revenue from this source was limited, our audit procedures with respect to charitable fundraising revenue, mainly comprising of cash donations, had to be restricted to the amounts recorded in the financial records.
+We therefore are unable to express an opinion whether charitable fundraising to the

+National Heart Foundation of Australia, reported in the accompanying financial report is complete.
 In respect of the qualification however, based on our understanding of the internal controls, nothing has come to our attention which would cause us to believe that the internal controls over revenue from fundraising appeal activities by the Foundation, are not appropriate given the size and nature of the Foundation.